CSSE 11+ Exam Creative Writing Tips 2024

 Despite all the planning and revision in the world, your child may still find that they run out of time towards the end of the exam, and for this event, you should plan for an emergency end, covering a range of different settings and characters.
 However, one emergency ending to avoid is the “It all turned out to be a dream” ending.

-8. Spend time upon adjectives and adverbs
+8. Spend time on adjectives and adverbs

-Spending time upon adjectives and adverbs will provide your child with a bank of words to rely upon.
+Spending time on adjectives and adverbs will provide your child with a bank of words to rely upon.
 It may be particularly useful to hone in on certain types of stories, such as a spooky story, and writing lists of adjectives and adverbs that would be fitting in such a story.

 9. Stock up on well-written phrases